avidLearnerInProgress/CTCI-solutions/Chapter 1 - Arrays and Strings/Readme.md

 * **Problem Statement** **&rarr;** Implement a method to perform basic string compression using the counts of repeated characters.
 If compressed string doesn't become smaller than the original string, your method should return original string.
 Assume string has only uppercase and lowercase letters. (a-zA-Z)

 	* **Key points** :-
 		1. Clarify how the characters are placed in string.
 Take an example in this case.
-Are they sorted/un-sorted/spread randomly within the string
+Are they sorted/un-sorted/spread randomly within the string.

-		2. When consecutive characters are placed next to each other, we can use look ahead comparison of characters at position i and i+1 within string
+		2. When consecutive characters are placed next to each other, we can use look ahead comparison of characters at position i and i+1 within string.

 	* **Approach** :-
         1. Use hashing.
 Each occurence of character can be hashed and then the count can be appended in the string from backwards Similar to technique that was used in _problem URLify_.
 This takes O(n) space.